Everyone eats differently. So how to create a homeschool diet?

 Offer healthy foods.

 Your kids like what they like.
-They don’t have your knowledge and experience to know what they should be eating.
+They don’t have the knowledge and experience to know what they should be eating.
 So offer them the good stuff on the regular.

 Make only one meal.

 Include one thing they like for sure ie: bread.

 Don’t offer handouts between meals.
 Keep snacks healthy, like real foods, fruit, nuts, whole-grain crackers, bread, yogurt, and milk.
 Not packaged snack foods which tend to be high in salt and cause their tastes to want more salt.
 Your food will not taste good to them.
 (Note to self about the prepared snacks, offer them occasionally).

 Avoid sweet drinks that can dull the appetite.
 (Plus anyway, too much sugar and pricey dental bills.)